cfe-lab/Kive/cluster-setup/README.md

 in the required variables in `group_vars/all.yaml`; their names and dummy values are in `group_vars/octomore_template.yaml`.

+*TO DO*: this playbook can be updated to use the `mount_network_drives` role.

+#### Changing network drive permissions

+Originally Octomore's network drives were mounted read-write on all nodes, and Bulbasaur's network drives were mounted read-only.
+However, after discussion, we decided it was likely best to mount them read-write only on Octomore's head node and read-only on its compute nodes, as we believe only the head node needs to write to these drives when it runs MiCall Watcher.

+It also makes sense to restrict all of Bulbasaur's nodes to read-only access, but if Bulbasaur ever needs to be used for clinical work, we would need to change the permissions (and install MiCall Watcher).

+If it turns out that we were incorrect, we would need to restore all of Octomore's nodes to having read-write permissions on both network drives.

+The playbooks `network_drives_standard.yaml`, `network_drives_read_only.yaml`,
+and `network_drives_read_write.yaml` were written to make these configuration changes whenever necessary.

 ### Install Kive

 With all of that table-setting in place, the main playbook to run is `kive_setup.yml`.
 This is